Apple Inc

 ⚠ What to Watch

-- • Operates in the Technology sector, which is explicitly avoided in this strategy due to rapid product obsolescence and cyclical consumer spending risks
+- • Operates in the Technology sector, which is explicitly avoided by the strategy due to rapid innovation cycles and product obsolescence risks.

-- • Negligible dividend yield of 0.40% falls drastically short of the strategy's 3% minimum requirement for meaningful income generation
+- • Negligible dividend yield of 0.35% falls drastically short of the strategy's minimum 3% threshold for meaningful income generation.

-- • Valuation multiples are severely stretched at a P/E of 32.45, completely exceeding the target 8-15x range and offering no margin of safety for value investors
+- • Valuation multiples are severely stretched at a P/E of 38.07, vastly exceeding the strategy's target 8-15x range.

 📊 Historical Trends (10 Years)